chochain/eforth/README.md

     Once you get pass the above, try the lessons by Dr. Ting.
     > ./tests/eforth < ./tests/lessons420.txt

     Pretty amazing stuffs!
-To grasp how there were done, study the individual files under ~/tests/demo.
+To grasp how they were done, study the individual files under ~/tests/demo.

 ### WASM